Expand Neurons, Not Parameters: Results on Symbolic Tasks

-We repeat the previous workflow while varying the number of neurons and clauses the dense network is trained on.
+We now train a classifier on a Boolean DNF formula with clauses of four literals each, while varying the number of neurons and clauses the dense network is trained on.
 We expand the dense models to an expansion factor $\alpha = \{2, 4\}$, and evaluate the performance of a dense model, a clause-split model, and a random-split model.

-\textbf{Effect of Neuron Count} Increasing the number of neurons leads to diminishing returns in relative improvement for learning 8 clauses (Figure \ref{fig:superposition}a).
+\textbf{Effect of neuron count}\\ Increasing the number of neurons leads to diminishing returns in relative improvement for learning 8 clauses (\cref{fig:superposition}a).
 This is consistent with our expectation: with fewer neurons for the same number of features, superposition-derived interference increases, which neuron splitting via FPE effectively reduces.
-As neuron count increases, superposition decreases, and further splitting yields smaller gains.
-Clause splitting consistently outperforms random splitting, confirming that targeted disentanglement is more effective than na\"ive expansion, although the latter still often outperforms the dense baseline.
+Clause splitting consistently outperforms random splitting, although the latter still often outperforms the dense baseline.

-\textbf{Effect of Clause Count} Figure \ref{fig:superposition}b highlights the effect of adding clauses while holding neuron count fixed at 8 neurons.
-As the number of clauses increases, performance gains from FPE initially rise, reflecting increased feature entanglement and superposition in the dense model.
+\textbf{Effect of clause count}\\ As the number of clauses increases for a network with 8 neurons, performance gains from FPE initially rise, reflecting increased feature entanglement in the dense model.
 Again, clause-split yields higher improvements than random-split.
-However, beyond roughly 16 clauses, the benefit of splitting begins to plateau or decline.
-This suggests that the network's capacity to fully disentangle complex features is eventually saturated even with increased neuron counts.
+However, beyond $\approx16$ clauses, the benefit of splitting begins to plateau (\cref{fig:superposition}b).
+This suggests that a network's capacity to fully disentangle complex features is eventually saturated even with more neurons.